Police chief dies in crash in southern Virginia - NewsBreak

 Related

-PITTSYLVANIA COUNTY, Va.
-(WDBJ) - A man was arrested Wednesday morning, accused of stealing a school bus.
-Matthew Heuple, 34 of Hurt, is charged with one count of grand larceny and one count of driving a motor vehicle after forfeiture of his license.
-He is in the Pittsylvania County jail.
+A Hurt man was arrested this morning in connection with stealing a Pittsylvania County school bus.
+Matthew Wade Heuple, 34, of Hurt was charged with one count of grand larceny and one count of driving a motor vehicle after forfeiting his license, according to the Pittsylvania County Sheriff's Office.
+Pittsylvania...

+North Carolina troopers find 2 abducted children in Orange County, arrest suspect

+ORANGE COUNTY, N.C.
+(WGHP) — Troopers with the North Carolina State Highway Patrol on Monday located two missing children, according to an NCSHP news release.
+Around 1:13 p.m., North Carolina troopers were told by the Rock Hill Police Department that a 5-year-old was abducted from Rock Hill, South Carolina.
+The person accused of abducting the […]

 wakg.com